eniotnaCDMX/DataScientest_DE_June2022_Project/README.md

 ## Context

-This "Wise Analyzer" app was made by Marie Bonin and I
+This "Wise Analyzer" app was made by Marie Bonin and I, as part of the June 2022 Data Engineer formation in DataScientest.